Cells of the Immune System

 Below is a collection of scientific resources for your immune cell research.

 Immunology is a diverse field of research.
-It ranges from basic cellular biology to therapeutic applications.
-Here we summarize recent advances in two areas of immunology.
-One featuring a relatively new cell type, group 2 innate lymphoid cells, and the other featuring a fast-moving field, immune cell engineering.
+It includes many different immune cell types and ranges from basic cellular biology to therapeutic applications.
+Here we summarize advances in three areas of immunology research.

 Group 2 Innate Lymphoid Cells (ILC2)